verbb/formie/docs/guides/control-panel-admin/translating-forms-across-craft-sites.md

 Formie forms are **not** entry-style per-site documents.
 One field layout, handles, conditions, and integrations are shared.
 Per-site differences are mostly text.

-## Step 1 — Scope the form to the right sites
+## Step 1 — Scope the Form to the Right Sites

 Create or assign a [form group](/forms/form-groups) with the correct **Enabled Sites** and **Site Propagation** before authors build content.